-The transistor signal notation convention is the field-wide rule that uses the case of a symbol and the case of its subscript to distinguish DC bias, total instantaneous, and small-signal AC quantities.
-Internalising it is essential — every transistor textbook uses it, and getting it wrong means confusing a bias point with a signal.
+The case of a symbol and the case of its subscript tell you whether it’s a DC bias, total instantaneous, or small-signal AC quantity.
+Every transistor textbook uses this, and getting it wrong means confusing a bias point with a signal.

 A transistor in an amplifier carries a small AC signal riding on top of a DC bias.
-At the gate-source terminal, for example, the total voltage at any instant is
+At the gate-source terminal, the total voltage at any instant is

 the DC bias plus the small wiggle.
 Three different quantities, three different notations: